 If you are serious about a career in law enforcement, you need to be serious about being in shape.
 There's absolutely no excuse for failing this exam!
 To better help you stay on your game, we've provided details on the PAT that can help you come out on top.

 Firstly, the PAT's can vary, however quite often agencies use:

 PAT standards defined by the testing agency, or

 Both of these PAT's are specifically designed to measure the performance of the candidate.
 These standards take into account the gender and age of the candidate, and determine how many repetitions of each exercise a male or female needs to perform or how quickly to cover each activity in order to pass the test.

 You will receive detailed instruction prior to beginning the PAT test on what is allowed and what is a disqualifier.
 For some activities, you may be allowed a second or a third attempt, while others activities must be passed the first time.
 The test is timed and there will be a timed cut-off score.

 Secondly, there are components of the fitness-based physical ability test.
 Again, each department has the right to decide how many and which components to include in its fitness-based PAT.

 Additional strength assessment –trigger pull, arm ergo-meter, sit/reach extensions

 In order to pass the test, the candidate needs to perform each activity according to a given standard.
 There is usually a scale that shows the expected results depending on age and gender.
 Respectively, there is a score table that shows how many scores you receive depending on your performance.
 The candidates must fulfill each activity otherwise they are disqualified.
 In some cases, there is a certain amount of points that need to be reached in order for the candidate to be successful but in general it is a pass/fail test.

-Again, passing the written exam is only one step of the hiring process, but with a little preparation, you can be ready!
-Best of luck; PES is routing for you!
+Again, passing the written exam is only one step of the hiring process, but with a little preparation, you can be ready and physically fit!
+Best of luck.
+PES is routing for you!